facebook/react/packages/create-subscription/README.md

 ## Optional parameters and default values

-Subscribable properties are treated as optional by `create-component-with-subscriptions`.
+Subscribable properties are treated as optional by `create-subscription`.
 In the event that a subscribable `prop` is missing, a value of `undefined` will be passed to the decorated component (using `props` for a functional component or `state` for a class component).

 If you would like to set default values for missing subscriptions, you can do this as shown below.